napari/napari/docs/source/explanations/rendering.md

 ## Status

-As of September 2020, we are in the process of merging experimental asynchronous rendering for the `Image` layer into master, so that Napari user's can optionally toggle it on and experiment with it.
-Initially the asynchronous rendering is only fully implemented for single-scale images, support for multi-scale images is not great.
+As of September 2020, we are in the process of merging an experimental implementation of asynchronous rendering for the `Image` layer into master, so that Napari user's can optionally toggle it on and experiment with it.
+Initially the asynchronous rendering is only fully implemented for single-scale images, support for multi-scale images is partial.
 Later we plan to add full support for chunked multi-scale images, 3D images, and eventually asynchronous rendering support for all layer types.

 ## Framerate

 The ideal framerate for a graphics application is 60Hz because this is the most common refresh rate for screens.
-The goal is that every time the screen refreshes the renderer can draw something new, which means anything in motion will move smoothly, such as when panning or zooming the camera.
-If 60Hz cannot be achieved the application should draw as fast as possible.
-The user experience degrades rapidly as the framerate gets slower:
+The goal is that every time the screen refreshes the renderer can draw something new, which means anything in motion will appear to move smoothly, such as when panning or zooming the camera.
+If 60Hz cannot be achieved the application should draw as fast as possible, because the user experience degrades rapidly as the framerate gets slower:

 ```eval_rst
 ========== ============= =================